ITPNYU/BigScreens/Big-Screens-2014-Syllabus.md

 - [Technical Specs for IAC](http://itp.nyu.edu/varwiki/BigScreens/FirstTime-F12)
 - [Set up your Dropbox Folder and put your homework in it](http://itp.nyu.edu/varwiki/BigScreens/Dropbox)

-## Class 3: Tour and Shorts @IAC Friday, Sep 19, 12:30-3PM
+## Class 3: Tour and Shorts @IAC Friday, Sep 19, 12:10-2:40PM
 - Short Tour of the space with Vincent Luciani
 - Present your piece.

 ##### Homework:
-- Prepare up to 100 fullscreen images for IAC next week.
+- Prepare 100 fullscreen images for IAC next week.
 - Exploratory or as storyboard(s).
 - Organize them into folders of 10 images each.
 - Come with a draft proposal for what range of technologies you're thinking of using.